 Simply place an order at the BigRedBee website: http://www.bigredbee.com/zc139/.
 You want the 2m version.
 Do not get a mag-mount antenna.

 The BigRedBee comes nearly ready for a trip to near space.
 All you need to do is:

 The BigRedBee will automatically track satellites and acquire a GPS signal assuming it is outside and can see the sky.
 It will transmit an APRS packet at either a specified interval or at a rate based on how fast it's moving, which will all be received by digipeaters and placed online.
 To track its progress:

 Your search should give you something like this:

 You can easily zoom in, click on data points, and view your path.

-Place the MicroTrak in your payload box, preferably not under anything metal.
+Place the BigRedBee at the top of your payload box, preferably not under anything metal and with the GPS antenna facing upwards.
 Make sure to test that the beacon works in the box with everything turned on before sending it to space.